underthehai/tp/docs/UserGuide.md

 `sort -OBJECT KEYWORD` |`OBJECT` activity/ accommodation/ friend <br/>`KEYWORD` cost/ name/ importance/ date | Sorts the specific travel plan object based on the keyword
 `move ACTIVITY_INDEX TRAVELPLAN_INDEX` | `ACTIVITY_INDEX` index of activity in wishlist <br/>`TRAVELPLAN_INDEX` index of travelplan | Moves the specific activity from wishlist to the specific travel plan
 --------------------------------------------------------------------------------------------------------------------
-## Tags
+## Parameters

-The table below shows the type of tag each different object can be assigned to.
+The table below shows the type of parameters each different object requires.
-Do note that tags are compulsory when creating the object.
+Do note that parameters are compulsory when creating the object.

-#### Activity Tags
+#### Activity Parameters
-Name of Tag | Description
+Name of Parameter | Description
 ------------ | -------------
 `n/NAME` | Name of the activity.
 `l/LOCATION` | Location/ Address of the activity.